Skip to content ↓

 U

-Pupil arrived at school after the register closed
+Pupil has arrived late, after the register has closed but before the end of session

 Z